 Mobile phone safety

-- Childnet International - a non-profit organisation working with others to help make the internet a great and safe place for children
+- Childnet International is a non-profit organisation working with others to help make the internet a great and safe place for children.

-- Get safe online - practical advice on how to protect yourself, your computers and mobile devices against fraud, identity theft, viruses and other problems encountered online
+- Get safe online provides practical advice on how to protect yourself, your computers and mobile devices against fraud, identity theft, viruses and other problems encountered online.

-- Internet Matters - an independent, not-for-profit organisation to help parents keep their children safe online
+- Internet Matters is an independent, not-for-profit organisation to help parents keep their children safe online.

-- Internet Watch Foundation - report illegal content online
+- Internet Watch Foundation find out how report illegal content online.

-- NSPCC online safety - helpful advice and tools you can use to keep your children safe online
+- NSPCC online safety read helpful advice and tools you can use to keep your children safe online.

-- UK Safer Internet Centre - tips, advice and resources to help children and young people stay safe on the internet.
+- UK Safer Internet Centre download tips, advice and resources to help children and young people stay safe on the internet.